thetinahang/materials-data-cli-app/README.md

 # Materials::Data

-This gem will involve scraping data from the National Institute of Standards and Technology (NIST) Data Gateway website (https://srdata.nist.gov/gateway/gateway?dblist=1).
-The website itself contains a table of links.
+This gem will involve scraping data from the National Institute of Standards and Technology (NIST) Repositories website (http://nist.matdl.org/dspace/xmlui/community-list).
+The website itself contains links to different databases.
 So this gem has a command line interface where the user will be able to search the table with a select number of keywords, given at the prompt, and return a list of links that match the keyword entered.
 This gem is designed with the intent of making materials informatics resources available to the user.

 ## Installation